recallthis/githubtesting/README.md

 I want to switch into another layer for one keypress only.

-Layer-next seems to meet this requirement as defined in the tutorial:
+Layer-next seems to be suited for this, as defined in the tutorial:

 ```
 'layer-next', once pressed, primes KMonad to handle the next press from some